top of page

 Tiger other names.png

-The tiger evolved to effectively hunt and kill large ungulates.
-It has a relatively large skull with extraordinary canines and a powerful overall build.
+Tigers evolved to hunt large ungulates efficiently, possessing a relatively large skull, formidable canines, and a powerful build.

 Panthera tigris distribution RLA 2022.JPG